-During the first six months of 2021, financing activities used \$3,098,000, which was attributable to long-term debt service of \$2,132,000 and tax payments on vested share grants of \$966,000.
+During the first nine months of 2021, financing activities used \$4,166,000, which was attributable to long-term debt service of \$3,200,000 and tax payments on vested share grants of \$966,000.

-During the first six months of 2020, financing activities used \$4,330,000, which was attributable to long-term debt service of \$2,746,000 and tax payments on vested share grants of \$1,584,000.
+During the first nine months of 2020, financing activities used \$5,351,000, which was attributable to long-term debt service of \$3,767,000 and tax payments on vested share grants of \$1,584,000.

 It is difficult to accurately predict cash flows due to the nature of our businesses and fluctuating economic conditions.
 Our earnings and cash flows will be affected from period to period by the commodity nature of our farming and mineral operations, the timing of sales and leases of property within our development projects, and the beginning of development within our residential projects.
 The timing of sales and leases within our development projects is difficult to predict due to the time necessary to complete the development process and negotiate sales or lease contracts.
 Often, the timing aspect of land development can lead to certain years or periods having different earnings than comparable periods.
-Although California's reopening has been strong thus far, there is uncertainty as to how state and local government agencies will react to the Delta variant along with other COVID-19 variants, as Los Angeles and other counties have re-implemented mask mandates.
-Based on the Company's experience, and assuming the impacts of COVID-19 and its variants do not materially worsen, the Company believes it will have adequate cash flows, cash balances, and availability on our line of credit (discussed below) over the next twelve months to fund internal operations.
-COVID-19 restrictions have not to-date impacted our ability to access traditional funding sources.
+Based on the Company's experience, the Company believes it will have adequate cash flows, cash balances, and availability on our line of credit (discussed below) over the next twelve months to fund internal operations.
 As we move forward with the completion of our litigation, permitting and engineering design for our master planned communities and prepare to move into the development stage, we will need to secure additional funding through the issuance of equity and secure other forms of financing such as joint ventures and possibly debt financing.